KALKR

-Old Norse Dictionary - kalkr
+Old Norse Dictionary Entry

 m. [borrowed from Lat. calix; A. S. calic and calc; Engl. chalice; O. H. G. chelih; Germ. kelk; Dan.-Swed. kalk; the word came in with Christianity from the Engl.; for, though it occurs in ancient poems, none of these can be older than the Danish settlement in England: the form kalkr is used in a heathen sense, whereas the later form kaleikr is used in the ecclesiastical sense only]:—a chalice, cup, goblet, it occurs in the poems Hým.
 28, 30, 32, Akv.
 30, Rm.
 29, Skv.
-3. 29; hrím-kalkr, LS.
+3. 29; hrím-kalkr, Ls.
 53; silfr-k., a silver cup, Hkr. i.
 50; nú er hér kalkr, er þú skalt drekka af, eptir þat tók hann kalkinn, þá var enn eptir í kalkinum, er hann hafði af drukkit kalkinum, Gullþ.
 7; nú tók hann kalkinn ok hönd hennar með, Hkr. i.
 50.

-Possible runic inscription in Younger Futhark:ᚴᛅᛚᚴᚱ
+Possible runic inscription in Younger Futhark

-Abbreviations used:
+Abbreviations Used

 A. S.